Is Moms for Liberty Making Book Banning Great Again?

 I trust educators and librarians (the experts) to get it right most of the time, at least more than I trust the whims of aliterate parents with narrow ideological agendas that masquerade as "protecting the children."
 Let the professionals curate our libraries.
 They know better than you and me.
 Most Americans agree.

-Therefore, calling the parental rights side book banners is apt.
+Therefore, accusing the parental rights side of overzealous censorship is apt.
 They define themselves by what they are against and by what they want removed.
 They are subtractors, deniers, ruthless harassers, self-appointed moral arbiters, and finger-wagging scolds quick to label anything they don't like as pornography.
 While claiming to fight for liberty, they only mean it for those who agree with them.
 Those who don't are groomers and pedophiles.

 Moms for Liberty will win some battles, but those wins will become harder to come by as awareness of their unpopular agenda rises.
 The majority of Americans are staunchly against book banning in schools.
 They trust librarians to curate an age appropriate and representative selection of books to meet the reading needs of their populations.
 Not parents.